Z series space suits: Portable life support system

-The Next Generation Life Support (NGLS) project is developing components that are planned to be part of the portable life support system (PLSS).
+The Next Generation Life Support (NGLS) project is developing components that are planned to be part of the PLSS.
 Two of those components are the Variable Oxygen Regulator (VOR) and the Rapid Cycle Amine (RCA) swing bed.

 The VOR is expected to allow the suit pressure to be adjusted to 84 settings between 0 and 8.4 psid.
 The current Extravehicular Mobility Unit (EMU) only has two pressure settings.
 This new capability will enable in-suit decompression sickness treatment and flexibility for interfacing with different vehicles.
 It also allows EVAs to start at a higher internal pressure to decrease prebreathe time, and then slowly decrease the pressure afterward in order to maximize mobility and minimize crew fatigue.

 The RCA swing bed removes carbon dioxide (CO_{2}) and controls humidity.
 The RCA CO_{2} removal capability is regenerated during EVA by exposure to vacuum, making it superior to previous systems.
 To remove CO_{2}, the current EMU has to use either a lithium hydroxide (LiOH) canister or a Metal Oxide (Metox) canister.
 The LiOH canister can only be used once.
 The Metox canister can be reused post-EVA but to do so takes fourteen hours and requires auxiliary equipment, crew time and significant electricity.
 RCA is expected to weigh less than current comparable systems.